ipavlopoulos/search-in-ai/prompt-decomposition/README.md

 ---

-This repository supports a comparative study on how various **small Large Language Models (LLMs)** perform **complex question decomposition**.
-The main goal is to test how well these models break down a complex query into a sequence of simpler, logically ordered sub-questions.
+This repository supports a comparative study on how various **small Large Language Models (LLMs)** perform **question decomposition**.
+The main goal is to see how different models break down a complex query into a sequence of simpler, logically ordered sub-questions.

 Unlike traditional QA benchmarks, the focus here is **not on finding the final answer**, but on evaluating the **quality of the decomposition** itself.